RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * magenta = the number of problems that timed out after 120 seconds
 * red = the number of results that were *not* valid antiderivatives

-When new capabilities are incorporated into Rubi, problems are also added to the integration test-suite to thoroughly test them.
-Thus the test results showing the deficiencies of the previous version of Rubi highlight the new capabilities of the current version.
-But note that when "?" is shown as the number of steps required to find the optimal antiderivative, neither the current nor previous version of Rubi is able to produce the optimal antiderivative.

 <a href="testResults/Rubi4.16.1TestResults/0 Independent test suites.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/0 Independent test suites.pdf">Rubi 4.16.0 results</a> : on independent integration test problems<br>
 <a href="testResults/Rubi4.16.1TestResults/1 Algebraic functions.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/1 Algebraic functions.pdf">Rubi 4.16.0 results</a> : on algebraic function integration test problems<br>
 <a href="testResults/Rubi4.16.1TestResults/2 Exponentials.pdf">Rubi 4.16.1 results</a> : <a href="testResults/Rubi4.16.0TestResults/2 Exponentials.pdf">Rubi 4.16.0 results</a> : on exponential function integration test problems<br>